Introduction

 Microsoft Project

-Microsoft Project is a powerful project management tool designed for large-scale, complex projects.
-It’s particularly well-suited for organisations already using Microsoft ecosystems.
+Microsoft Project is a robust project management software, built for use on large and complex projects.
+It’s a solid choice for organisations that are already entrenched in the Microsoft ecosystem.

 Key features